aziztheiri/aziztheiri/README.md

-- 👋 Hi, I’m @aziztheiri
-- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+👋 Hi there, I'm  Mohamed Aziz Theiri!

+👨‍💻 Currently, I'm a software engineering student at ESPRIT School, but my journey began with a degree in data science.

+🌱 Although my background is in data science, I've recently discovered my love for back end development and I'm eager to delve into it further and  expanding my
+    skills.

+💡 I believe in the power of collaboration and I'm always looking for opportunities to work on exciting projects.

+📫 Interested in collaborating or just want to say hello?
+Feel free to reach out to me!

 <!---
 aziztheiri/aziztheiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.